eecs280staff/tutorials/docs/setup_git.md

 ```

 ## Acknowledgments
 Original document written by Andrew DeOrio <awdeorio@umich.edu>.
-Updates made to use GitHub by Justin Applefield <jmapple@umich.edu>.
+Updates made to use GitHub by Andrew DeOrio <jmapple@umich.edu>.

 This document is licensed under a [Creative Commons Attribution-NonCommercial 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
 You're free to copy and share this document, but not to sell it.
 You may not share source code provided with this document.